Jale, Bihar

 Jale, or Jalley, is a town and the administrative center of Jale Block, Darbhanga District, Bihar, India.
 It is located to the north of Bagmati River, about 32 kilometres northwest of the district capital Darbhanga.
 The town was named after Jaleshwari sthan which is a pilgrimage site in rural area of Darbhanga.
 In the year 2011, it has a total population of 37,256.

 Geography

 Jale is situated at the northwestern corner of Darbhanga District.
 It borders the village of Khesar to the north, the village of Pakkhauli to the east, the village of Latraha to the south, and the village of Dinanathpur to the west.
 The National Highway 527C passes through the town.
 Its average elevation is 53 metres above the sea level.

 Climate

 Jale has a Humid Subtropical Climate.
-It gets the most amount of precipitation in July, with 447 mm of average rainfall; and the least amount of precipitation in November, with 5 mm of average rainfall.
+It gets the most precipitation in July, with 447 mm of average rainfall; and the least amount of precipitation in November, with 5 mm of average rainfall.